GamehunterKaan/AutoPWN-Suite/README.md

 ## Support & Hire Me!

 If you want to support my work and also get your job done you can hire me on [Fiverr](https://www.fiverr.com/kaangultekin)!
-I do various things such as website pentesting, python programming, malware hunting, PC optimization and mentoring.
+I do various things such as website pentesting, python programming, cleaning malware, PC optimization, file recovery and mentoring.